 We will show you how!
 Of course you’ll need to pick up a few Signature Farms® patties, buns and all the fixin’s you like too!
 There are 4 of us in the house now so 1 package is perfect for us.

-With some lettuce and tomatoes (or just ketchup and mustard that are already in your fridge), this is an inexpensive under $15 meal we love!
+With some lettuce, mustard sauce and tomatoes (you may have some of that already in your fridge), this is an inexpensive under $15 meal we love!

 - If you aren’t familiar with them, they are; Albertsons, ACME Markets, Jewel-Osco, Vons, Randalls, Shaw’s Supermarket, Star Market, Tom Thumb and Vons.